 After reading the information about the ventilation standard on the Tenancy Services website,(external link) Maia learns that the shower dome and openable windows on their own don’t meet the ventilation standard.
 While shower domes can be effective in containing moisture, they do not extract the moisture outside.

-She will need to install an extractor fan that ventilates to the outside in each bathroom and make sure that these meet certain size or capacity requirements.
+To meet the ventilation standards she is going to install extractor fans that ventilate air to the outside in each bathroom, and in the kitchen, and make sure that these meet certain size and capacity requirements.

 In the ensuite, there is limited wall space so she isn’t sure if it’s going to be possible to install the extractor fan in the wall.
 She hires a qualified electrician listed on the Electrical Workers Registration Board to advise on and install the bathroom extractor fans.